xdevguild/piggy-bank-sc/README.md

 ### Start with contract build**

 ```
-erdpy contract build
+mxpy contract build
 ```

 **Important** You would need some xEGLD on the devnet.
-You can use the faucet: [https://r3d4.fr/elrond/devnet/](https://r3d4.fr/elrond/devnet/).
+You can use the faucet: [https://r3d4.fr/faucet](https://r3d4.fr/faucet).
+To get some xEGLD you can also use offcial Web Wallets (devnet/testnet) or there is also an option on official [Discord channel](https://discord.com/channels/1045353153073258557/1049254556216872990).

-To use testnet switch to `--chain="T"` and --proxy="https://testnet-gateway.elrond.com".
+To use testnet switch to `--chain="T"` and --proxy="https://testnet-gateway.multiversx.com".

-### Example erdpy interaction commands
+### Example mxpy interaction commands
 ##### These commands should be run one folder up from the cloned 'multiversx-simple-sc' folder or you would need to adjust your --project path

 **Deploy the contract:**

 ```
-erdpy --verbose contract deploy --chain="D" --project=elrond-simple-sc --pem="elrond-simple-sc/wallets/test.pem" --gas-limit=80000000 --proxy="https://devnet-gateway.elrond.com" --recall-nonce --send
+mxpy --verbose contract deploy --chain="D" --project=multiversx-simple-sc --pem="../walletKey.pem" --gas-limit=80000000 --proxy="https://devnet-gateway.multiversx.com" --recall-nonce --send
 ```

 Smart Contract deployment.
 You will need to do this once.
-In the example, the project name is `elrond-simple-sc`, and the pem file is located in `wallets/test.pem`.
+In the example, the project name is `multiversx-simple-sc`, and the PEM file is located in `../walletKey.pem`.

 You can also use [VSCode MultiversX SDK](https://marketplace.visualstudio.com/items?itemName=Elrond.vscode-elrond-ide) and run a snippet called `deploy`.